 Nineteen-year-old refugee alephonsion Deng, from war-ravaged Sudan, had great expectations when he arrived in America three weeks before two airlines crashed into the World Trade Towers.
 Education was free.
 Suburban mom Judy Bernstein had her own assumptions.

-Cleverlands: The secrets behind the success of the world's education superpowersUnbound #ad - As a teacher in an inner-city school, Lucy Crehan was exasperated with ever-changing government policy claiming to be based on lessons from ‘top-performing’ education systems.
+Cleverlands: The secrets behind the success of the world's education superpowersUnbound #ad - Cleverlands: The secrets behind the success of the world's education superpowers #ad - As a teacher in an inner-city school, Lucy Crehan was exasperated with ever-changing government policy claiming to be based on lessons from ‘top-performing’ education systems.
 She resolved to find out what was really going on in the classrooms of countries whose teenagers ranked top in the world in reading, maths and science.

 Cleverlands documents crehan’s journey around the world, history, weaving together her experiences with research on policy, psychology and culture to offer extensive new insights into what we can learn from these countries.